12 Best Things To Do in Kuala Lumpur and Complete Guide

 Booking.com

-Masjid Negara Mosque
+Visit Masjid Negara

 Masjid Negara is Malaysia’s National Mosque.
 The main dome is shaped like a star and has 18 points which represent the 13 states of Malaysia and the 5 pillars of Islam.